Tippecanoe County Jail

 You can support your loved ones at Tippecanoe Co Jail on InmateAid, if you have any immediate questions contact the facility directly at 765-423-1655.

-The Tippecanoe County Jail, situated at 2640 Duncan Rd in Lafayette, IN, serves as a medium/low-security detention center operated by the Tippecanoe County Sheriff's Office.
-This facility primarily houses inmates awaiting trial or sentencing, with most sentenced individuals staying for less than two years.
+The Tippecanoe Co Jail, located at 2640 Duncan Rd in Lafayette, IN, is a secure detention center operated by the Tippecanoe County Sheriff's Office.
+This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
 It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Lafayette Police Department.

 Inmate Locator